SinghSatbir/sentiment_analysis/readme.md

 REQUIREMENTS  : -

-installation of tweepy and textblob specially required
+installation of tweepy and textblob required

 Commands :